Our Services

 Helpful Resources

-Tylenol is generally the preferred pain and fever reliever in pregnancy, usually starting to work in 30 to 60 minutes and providing relief for about 4 to 6 hours; use the lowest effective dose, typically 325 to 650 mg every 4 to 6 hours, without exceeding 3,000 mg per day.
+Tylenol (acetaminophen) is widely considered the preferred pain and fever reliever during pregnancy.
+It typically starts working within 30 to 60 minutes and provides relief for 4 to 6 hours.
+For safe use, take the lowest effective dose—usually 325 to 650 mg every 4 to 6 hours—and do not exceed 3,000 mg in 24 hours.

 Pregnancy brings many changes — and with them, common discomforts like headaches, back pain, muscle aches, and round ligament pain.
 If you're wondering how long does Tylenol last and whether it's safe to use during pregnancy, you're not alone.